The Advertising Standards Authority (ASA) is the UK’s advertising regulator. It makes sure the ads placed across UK media stick to the rules.

 In a study in 2017, it revealed that the ASA resolved over 29,000 complaints relating to around 16,000 ads.
 In addition, they resolved 5,000 other cases as a result of their own observations.

 As a result, 4,584 ads were either changed or removed and 72% of them concerned misleading inferences or statements.
-It is, therefore, a fact that they are needed, however, a possible platform for insisting on heavy fines in the event the rules are breached.
+It is therefore a fact, that they are needed and can become a possible platform for insisting on heavy fines in the event the rules are breached.

 All adverts in the UK are under a ‘self-regulation’ or ‘co-regulation’ which means the work the ASA do is funded by the advertising industry.
 When considering the saying “he who pays the piper” their claims of independence might be slightly inaccurate or overly egging the pudding.

 The term self/co-regulation converts to the fact that the advertising industry also writes the rules in CAP that they have to stick to.

 Note: - Non-broadcast advertising, including newspapers, posters, websites, social media, cinema, emails, leaflets, billboard, is covered by self-regulation.

 Co-regulation is a further arrangement the ASA has with the communications regulator, Ofcom, who gave the ASA the responsibility to regulate TV and radio advertising.